 multiple Jazz Festivals all over California as a vocalist.
 Teng was also playing with award winning indie musician Ben Ross at the time.

-2008, Teng transferred to California State University East Bay where he was awarded the Anne & Gordon Getty scholarship to study
+2008, Teng transferred to California State University East Bay (CSUEB) where he was awarded the Anne & Gordon Getty scholarship to study

 with Arthur Storch.
 There he